 - Required GPA: 3.0 (4.0 scale)

-- Application deadlines: October 15 for spring two terms (Jan-June)
+- Application deadlines: October 15 for spring semester (Jan-June)

 April 15 for fall term (Sept-Dec)

 April 15 for full year (Sept-June)